-- Make the broth to cook the mushroom risotto: it is not a common vegetable broth, it is made just with a bunch of fresh herbs that are traditionally paired to mushrooms, especially the calamint.
+- Make the stock to cook the mushroom risotto: it is not a typical vegetable stock.
+It is made with a bunch of fresh herbs that are traditionally paired with mushrooms, especially the calamint.

-- Boil the water with a good pinch of salt and the bunch of fresh herbs for 5 minutes, then strain it and leave it aside.
+- Boil the water with a good pinch of salt and a bunch of fresh herbs for 5 minutes, then strain it and leave it aside.

-- Clean the fresh mushrooms and chop them fresh roughly.
+- Clean the fresh mushrooms and chop them roughly.

 - Heat a few tablespoons of extra virgin olive oil in a frying pan with two cloves of garlic.
-When the garlic turns golden add the mushrooms.
-If you use frozen mushroom, add them into the pan without thawing them first.
+When the garlic turns golden, add the mushrooms.
+If you use frozen mushrooms, add them into the pan without thawing them first.